ezra-bible-app/node-sword-interface/README.md

 - Update SWORD repository configuration
 - List SWORD repositories
-- List remote modules (bible modules or dictionary modules)
+- List remote modules (Bible modules or dictionary modules)
-- List local modules (bible modules or dictionary modules)
+- List local modules (Bible modules or dictionary modules)
 - Install a module
 - Uninstall a module
 - Get information about a module
-- Get the text of a bible book
+- Get the text of a Bible book
-- Get the text of the whole bible
+- Get the text of the whole Bible
-- Search within a bible module
+- Search within a Bible module
 - Retrieve info based on Strong's number

 ## Example: Installing the KJV module